Cocktails to go would be legal in Wisconsin under bill - WTMJ

 MADISON, Wis.
-(AP) — Bars and restaurants could sell cocktails and glasses of wine to go under a bill up for a vote in the state Assembly.
+(AP) — Bars and restaurants could sell cocktails and glasses of wine to go under a bill the state Assembly has approved.

-The bipartisan measure up on Wednesday has been pushed by bar and restaurant owners since the pandemic began as another way for struggling businesses to attract customers.
+The bipartisan measure has been pushed by bar and restaurant owners since the pandemic began as another way for struggling businesses to attract customers.

 Bars and restaurants also have a higher profit margin on alcohol sales than food.